I Will Love Again: Background and release

 With the two-year absence from music by the Canadian singer Céline Dion, record label Sony Music expressed the desire to sign with the Belgian-Italian singer Lara Fabian to record her first English album, since both are considered power ballad singers.
-"I Will Love Again" was one of the first songs Columbia Records commissioned for her debut-English studio album, as the label wanted a dance-pop song to ensure she would breakthrough in the U.S..
-Radio programmers first heard the song and were enthusiastic about it, with one noting: "I thought the song was awesome the first time I heard it.
+"I Will Love Again" was one of the first songs Columbia Records commissioned for her debut-English studio album, as the label wanted a dance-pop song to ensure she would breakthrough in the U.S. Radio programmers first heard the song and were enthusiastic about it, with one noting: "I thought the song was awesome the first time I heard it.
 ‘I Will Love Again’ is a beautiful song, with the melody and the range of her voice, and just really fits the sound of the radio station.
-It’s always difficult to break a new artist, but I think Columbia is going to be fine with her.”
+It's always difficult to break a new artist, but I think Columbia is going to be fine with her.”
 Music director of a mainstream radio also highlighted: "I think Lara has a classic voice in the vein of Barbra Streisand, but it’s hip as well.
 And lyrically, the song is a sort of female anthem, so it’s really hitting our core."

-Labelled as the lead single of the album in English-speaking territories, "I Will Love Again" was first debuted in the clubs starting from April 18, 2000, where Columbia sent the song on double-vinyl and CD singles to test its impact.
+Labelled as the lead single of the album in English-speaking territories, "I Will Love Again" debuted in the clubs on April 18, 2000, where Columbia sent the song on double-vinyl and CD singles to test its impact.
 Later, the song was added to adult, hot adult, rhythmic crossover and top 40 radio formats on both May 8 and 9, 2000.
 A "ballad reprise" version featuring a smooth rendition of the track and new vocals by Fabian was released to some CD singles format and on a special edition of the album.
 To ensure her popularity among Latin audience, both versions of "I Will Love Again" were also released titled "Otro amor vendrá" (English: Another Love Will Come).
 A CD single featuring four versions of the track, including the Spanish ones was released as well.
 In some Spanish-speaking territories, the ballad reprise and the dance-pop version in Spanish were included as bonus tracks on the album.
 Remixes from famous producers David Morales, Hex Hector and Thunderpuss were commissioned to further promote the track.